LogoASeguir/fakr-cli-framework/README.md

 ## Philosophy
-This project was built with the assistance of AI tools as development accelerators.
+This project was built with the assistance of AI tools as development accelerator and to better understand processes and reasoning.
 The goal was not model supremacy, but architectural exploration — understanding how structured runtime layers can augment LLM interaction in a transparent, controllable way.
+From which I could also understand script separation and project architecture introduction.

 ## Author
 Built by [Renato Pedrosa]